Updated March 17, 2025 Authored by Dr. Chris Cloney and Jon Barrett of Dust Safety Science

 The Combustion Triangle, Square, and Pentagon

-Elements needed for Combustible Dust to Catch Fire
+Elements Needed for Combustible Dust to Catch Fire

-Understanding the combustion triangle is paramount when it comes to comprehending the factors that enable combustible dust cause a fire and create a dust explosion.
-This essential concept revolves around three key elements: fuel, oxygen, and an ignition source.
 First and foremost, combustible dust serves as the fuel component, encompassing finely divided materials like wood, sugar, or coal.
 Next, a sufficient oxygen supply must be present in the atmosphere.
 Lastly, the ignition source, and how dust ignites, which can be as simple as a spark, open flame, static electricity, or even heat generated from friction, bridges the gap between the fuel and oxygen, triggering combustion.
-By grasping the technical definition and dynamics of the combustion triangle, industries can implement proactive measures to control these elements, effectively reducing the risk of a combustible dust catch fire and explode.

-In addition to the familiar fire triangle of oxygen, heat, and fuel (the dust), dispersion of dust particles in sufficient quantity and concentration can cause rapid combustion known as a deflagration.
+In addition to the familiar fire triangle of oxygen, heat, and fuel (the dust), the dispersion of dust particles in sufficient quantity and concentration can cause rapid combustion known as deflagration.
 If the event is confined by an enclosure such as a building, room, vessel, suspended ceilings, dust collectors, or process equipment, the resulting pressure rise may cause an explosion.
 These five factors (oxygen, heat, fuel, dispersion, and confinement) are known as the Dust Explosion Pentagon.
 If one element of the dust explosion pentagon is missing, an explosion cannot occur.

 Factors Influencing Combustibility